ashtonw7/writing-with-no-purpose/posts/door-to-door.md

 —

-*2. Rights to My Firstborn’s Son’s Name*
+*2. Rights to My Firstborn Son’s Name*

 This one seems like a lock.
 I let people have the option to choose the name of my firstborn son.
 Everyone wants to name somebody else’s kid.
 It makes them feel powerful.